Cultural Preservation Department

 Merry Rodriguez (hired May 2015) is an enrolled member of the Cherokee Nation and Delaware Tribe of Indians.
 Between the United States Postal Service and child education, Merry has over twenty years of career experience for management and public relations.

-The Absentee Shawnee Library boasts a collection of over one thousand (1,000) materials ranging from books, reference and research items, DVDs, magazines and music CDs.
+The Absentee Shawnee Library is funded through an Institute of Museum and Library Services (IMLS) basic grant.
+It currently boasts a collection of over one thousand (1,000) materials ranging from books, reference and research items, DVDs, magazines and music CDs.
 Children books, hand-puppets, and planned language games are used in our staff's visits to the AST Building Blocks and After-School programs.
 At your library, there is a comfortable seating area for viewing movies on-site; and two public computers with internet access and printing capabilities.
 Additionally, the AST Library has few non-circulation books and pamphlets regarding information on Shawnee language.

 Open Monday-Friday, 8:00 a.m. - 5:00 p.m., or later by appointment only.
 Please contact our office for any questions concerning the Tribe's library and how its resources can benefit you.